castle-engine/cge-www/snapshots-scripts/README.txt

-These are the scripts used to generate stuff on http://michalis.ii.uni.wroc.pl/castle-engine-snapshots/
+These scripts are run periodically by Jenkins and cron, to generate stuff on http://michalis.ii.uni.wroc.pl/castle-engine-snapshots/